grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

 ## Summary

-At this point, you've rolled out the following into your cluster:
+You've now rolled out the following into your cluster:

 - A `GrafanaAgent` resource that discovers one or more `MetricsInstance` and `LogsInstances` resources.
 - A `MetricsInstance` resource that defines where to ship collected metrics.